The Supermarket Model with Known and Predicted Service Times: Fairness

-A second definition of fairness involves \emph{mean conditional slowdown}, that is, the expected value of slowdown for job having a given size: for a job of size $x$, the mean conditional slowdown is $E[T(x)]/x$, where $T(x)$ is the response time for jobs of size $x$ \cite{DBLP:conf/sigmetrics/BansalH01,wierman2011fairness,WiermanMHB}.
-To evaluate it empirically in our experiments, we follow the approach of Dell'Amico et al.~\cite{DCM}: bin jobs by size in 50 bins having the same amount of jobs each, and plot the average size and slowdown of each bin in \cref{fig:google-mcs,fig:trinity-mcs,fig:twosigma-mcs}, respectively on the X and Y axis.
+A second definition of fairness involves \emph{mean conditional slowdown}, that is, the expected value of slowdown for job having a given service time: for a job having service time $x$, the mean conditional slowdown is $E[T(x)]/x$, where $T(x)$ is the time in system for jobs having service time $x$ \cite{DBLP:conf/sigmetrics/BansalH01,wierman2011fairness,WiermanMHB}.
+To evaluate it empirically in our experiments, we follow the approach of Dell'Amico et al.~\cite{DCM}, bin jobs by service time in 50 bins having the same amount of jobs each, and plot the average service time and slowdown of each bin in \cref{fig:google-mcs,fig:trinity-mcs,fig:twosigma-mcs}, respectively on the X and Y axis.

-Once again, and confirming existing research~\cite{wierman2011fairness,DCM}, we observe that best-performing policies empirically result in better fairness.
+Once again, and confirming esisting research~\cite{wierman2011fairness,DCM}, we observe that best-performing policies empirically result in better fairness.
 While one may imagine that size-based policies that give priority to smaller jobs would penalize large ones compared to a policy like FIFO, this is only true to some extent: for Google (\cref{fig:google-mcs}) size-based policies appeared to always be preferable also for larger jobs; in Trinity (\ref{fig:trinity-mcs}) only the very largest jobs are penalized; only in the Twosigma dataset large jobs have sensibly lower mean conditional slowdown when size-based policies are used.

-In \cref{fig:trinity-mcs}, we notice a discontinuity for jobs of size 2.
-This can be explained by \cref{fig:rw-heatmaps}, which shows that for the Trinity dataset there is a set of jobs having size 2 whose size is systematically underestimated: this explains the drop in mean conditional slowdown.
+In \cref{fig:trinity-mcs}, we notice a discontinuity for jobs of service time 2.
+This can be explained by \cref{fig:rw-heatmaps}, which shows that for the Trinity dataset there is a set of jobs having service time 2 whose service time is systematically underestimated: this explains the drop in mean conditional slowdown.

 For Twosigma (\cref{fig:twosigma-mcs}), the results for all the size-based scheduling algorithms look superimposed.
-We explain this, once again, with the data from \cref{fig:rw-heatmaps}, showing that job size estimations tend to be clustered around some well-separated values; hence, the details of the scheduling algorithm only have limited impact, since in most cases they will all schedule the job with the smallest estimated size.
+We explain this, once again, with the data from \cref{fig:rw-heatmaps}, showing that service time estimations tend to be clustered around some well-separated values; hence, the details of the scheduling algorithm only have limited impact, since in most cases they will all schedule the job with the smallest estimated service time.